 16. Color Correction

-If you wanted to change the color of the dress or repaint the greens in blue, and yellowness in orange, you need to do this right now.
+If you wanted to change the dress’s color or repaint the greens in blue and yellow in orange, you need to do this right now.

 You may also like to read: Color Processing: 10 Tips for Accurate Color Processing.